-Aquaculture is a growing industry and Marine Harvest Canada is a growing company offering rewarding aquaculture careers.
+Aquaculture is a growing industry and Mowi is a growing company offering rewarding aquaculture careers.
 We offer dynamic and challenging marine jobs in B.C. with competitive pay, benefits, opportunities for advancement and stable, year-round employment.
 Our farm sites and hatcheries are located in some of the most beautiful places in the world.
 We offer a range of aquaculture jobs for qualified professionals as well as for those seeking entry level employment.

 For more information on training programs and courses in aquaculture in Canada, please visit one of the following institutions: